On this page

 Buy online if possible

 Foreign cash is more expensive at airports.
-Shop around and buy foreign cash before you get to the airport to save money.
+Shop around and buy foreign cash before getting to the airport to save money.

 Our research found that consumers buying USD$200 in February 2019 could save AUD$40 by buying from the cheapest supplier at a non-airport location compared with the most expensive supplier at the airport.